Counting Shellings of Complete Bipartite Graphs and Trees: Complete Bipartite Graphs

 \section{Complete Bipartite Graphs}

 Denote $K_{m,n}$ as the complete bipartite graph with part sizes $m$ and $n$.
-The following is our main theorem. \begin{theorem} \end{theorem} The formula in Theorem~\ref{thm:bipartite} is conjectured in the MathOverflow post \cite{MO297385}.
-Partial progress has been made.
-In particular, Lemma~\ref{lem:bipartiteStanley}, given by Richard Stanley, serves as an important tool for our computation.
+The following is our main theorem. \begin{theorem} For all positive integers $m$ and $n$, the number of shellings of $K_{m,n}$ is given by

+\end{theorem} \begin{remark} Theorem~\ref{thm:bipartite} can also be rephrased as $F(K_{m,n})=(mn)!\cdot(m+n)/{m+n\choose n}$.
+In other words, there is a $(m+n)/{m+n\choose n}$ probability that a uniformly random edge ordering is a shelling order. \end{remark} The formula in Theorem~\ref{thm:bipartite} is conjectured in the MathOverflow post \cite{MO297385}.
+Partial progress has been made: Lemma~\ref{lem:bipartiteStanley}, given by Richard Stanley \cite{MO297385}, serves as an important tool for our computation.

 \begin{lemma} $F(K_{m,n})$ is equal to the following expression:

 where the sum is over all sequences $\alpha = (a_1,a_2,\ldots,a_{m+n-2})$ of $(m-1)$ 0's and $(n-1)$ 1's, and